0r-gh0/OpenSSL/README.md

 ## SETUP
 I have pre-loaded the program with my Certificates so one can just run the program without creating a new one.

-**If you want to Create Your Own Certificate then procede with the following steps**

 ## Creating Environment
 1. Clone/Download this Repository to your System
 2. Create a Directory/Folder and Name it `MULTI_OpenSSL`